howtographql/howtographql/content/frontend/react-relay/4-routing.md

 descriptions: In this chapter, you'll setup the navigation for your app.
 videoId: xmaDSTXeN54
 duration: 5
-question: What's the role of the Link component thay you added in this chapter?
+question: What's the role of the Link component that you added in this chapter?
-answers: ["It renders a link that was posted by a user", "It renders the input form for users to create new links", "It lets you nagivate to a different URL", "It links your root component with all its children"]
+answers: ["It renders a link that was posted by a user", "It renders the input form for users to create new links", "It lets you navigate to a different URL", "It links your root component with all its children"]
 correctAnswer: 2
 ---

-In this section, you'll learn how to use the [`react-router`](https://github.com/ReactTraining/react-router) library with Relay to implement some nagivation functionality!
+In this section, you'll learn how to use the [`react-router`](https://github.com/ReactTraining/react-router) library with Relay to implement some navigation functionality!

 ### Routing in Relay